hashicorp/vault/api/SPEC.md

 + Response 204

-# Group ACLs
+# Group Policies

-ACLs are named permission sets that identities returned by credential stores are bound to.
-This separates _authetication_ from _authorization_.
+Policies are named permission sets that identities returned by credential stores are bound to.
+This separates _authentication_ from _authorization_.

-## ACLs [/sys/acls]
+## Policies [/sys/policy]
-### List all ACLs [GET]
+### List all Policies [GET]

-List all the ACLs.
+List all the policies.

 + Response 200 (application/json)

-        [{
-            "id": "root",
-            "acl": "base64-encoded HCL describing ACL"
-        }]
+        {
+            "policies": ["root"]
+        }

-## Single ACL [/sys/acls/{id}]
+## Single Policy [/sys/policy/{id}]

 + Parameters
     + id (required, string) ...
-The ID of the ACL
+The name of the policy

 ### Upsert [PUT]

-Create or update an ACL with the given ID.
+Create or update a policy with the given ID.

 + Request (application/json)

         {
-            "acl": "base64-encoded HCL"
+            "policy": "HCL"
         }

 + Response 204

 ### Delete [DELETE]

-Delete an ACL with the given ID.
-Any identities bound to this ACL will immediately become "deny all" despite already being authenticated.
+Delete a policy with the given ID.
+Any identities bound to this policy will immediately become "deny all" despite already being authenticated.

 + Response 204